au-nlp/project-milestone-p2-group8/README.md

 ## Proposed Timeline

-Our team is focused on submitting the  P2 proposal by November 7th and following a structured timeline to ensure P3 is also successful.

 * **Phase 1 (Now until Nov 7): P2 Milestone Finalization**
     * Complete EDA and Baseline Model.
     * Finalize **README.md** (All sections, including Methods and Timeline).